Maboalenen/DFIR/README.md

 # DFIR

+# Abstract
-IH team usually they are working on the offline data, collecting evidence then analyze it with their own tools, this is the structure to how to build your own log analysis tool with open Tools.
+    IR team usually they are working on the offline data, collecting evidence then analyze it with their own tools, this is the structure for how to build your own data analysis tools using open source.

 ![alt text](https://github.com/Maboalenen/DFIR/blob/main/DFIR.jpg?raw=true)